 Eatbook covers everything from food reviews to listicles of food trends to the latest food news.
 A requisite for all our writers is the ability to cook, so we offer a more educated take on food reviews not present in the digital food scene today.
-Here are some of the clients we’ve had the pleasure to work with.
+Here are some of our clients we’ve had the pleasure of working with:

 For advertising, please request for our full media kit from our editor Kaiying at firstname.lastname@example.org.

 90% of the places Eatbook writes about are visited anonymously.
 We sometimes accept media hostings as that’s the only way to get a sneak preview or meet the chefs, but this is rare.
 Regardless, we will always declare at the bottom of our articles if it was an undercover review or in partnership with a restaurant.
 And no matter which, we will: